-- \$130,000 to Catholic Outreach to acquire the Homeless Day Center facility. - \$50,000 to Salvation Army Hope House Shelter for Women and Children. - \$25,000 to Colorado West Mental Health transitional housing program - \$73,131 to Catholic Outreach Homeless Day Center Operation
+- Grand Junction Housing Authority Community Homeless Shelter (Acquisition) GJHA purchased a homeless shelter at 2853 North Avenue on March 28, 2002 with 1999 CDBG funds. \$205,000 - \$130,000 to Catholic Outreach to acquire the Homeless Day Center facility. - \$50,000 to Salvation Army Hope House Shelter for Women and Children. - \$25,000 to Colorado West Mental Health transitional housing program - \$73,131 to Catholic Outreach Homeless Day Center Operation

-Services to the homeless within Grand Junction include the Salvation Army Hope House Shelter which provides homeless women and children with room and board along with other personal needs and Colorado West Mental Health's transitional housing program for young adults between 18 and 21 a program that serves a susceptible population by preventing homelessness.
+Shelter services to the homeless within Grand Junction include the Salvation Army Hope House Shelter which provides homeless women (battered spouses) and children with room and board along with other personal needs and Colorado West Mental Health's transitional housing program for young adults between 18 and 21 a program that serves a susceptible population by preventing homelessness.
 According to mental health officials, often mental health patients between 18 and 21 are left on their own due to the lack of available housing programs thereby causing many of them to become homeless.